phosphorjs/phosphor-observablelist/README.md

 ```

 This basic monitoring can be further expanded, you can use the arguments passed
-by default to the callable;
+by default to the callable:

 ```node
 > list.changed.connect((sender, args) => {